Mawhadmd/Project-Management-App-Flutter/README.md

 - Add/remove/edit subtasks for the project
 - Send a Friend request and add friends
 - Assign friends to each subtask (Was planned)
-- That's it, I know it's easy AF compared to what I built myself

 # How to run?